With a name like that, you’d expect there to be a bit of nastiness in the game: and there is.

 Will the digger-dwarves find the gold and score, or will their efforts be thwarted by the saboteurs, who’ll then carry off the prize?

 It’s exciting stuff, no doubt about it.

 The game’s played with cards, over three rounds.
-Some are dished out at the start of each round to determine who’ll be diggers, and who’ll be saboteurs.
+Character cards are dished out at the start of each round to determine who’ll be diggers, and who’ll be saboteurs (and others, in the expansion).
 The player who’s saboteur can change from turn to turn.